nasa/nos3/README.md

 6. Try building and running following the instructions below

 ### Getting started
-It is recommended to share the nos3 repository into the virtual machine (e.g. `/home/nos3/Desktop/github-nos3`)
+By default the nos3 repository is shared into the virtual machine at `/home/nos3/Desktop/github-nos3`
-1. Open a terminal (to `/home/nos3/Desktop/github-nos3`)
+1. Open a terminal
+2. Navigate to the nos3 repository
+  - `cd /home/nos3/Desktop/github-nos3`
 2. To build use the `make` command from the nos3 repo
 3. To run nos3 use the `make launch` command from the nos3 repo
 4. To halt nos3 use the `make stop` command from the nos3 repo